 Our Disclosures

-Freeport-McMoRan Inc. is committed to transparency by ensuring relevant information regarding Tailings Storage Facilities (TSFs) at our operations is readily available through public disclosures and active engagement with stakeholders.
+FCX is committed to transparency by ensuring relevant information regarding TSFs at our operations is readily available through public disclosures and active engagement with stakeholders.

 We publish and regularly update information on TSF management, implementation of our tailings governance framework, and our policies, standards and approaches to the planning, design, construction, operation, monitoring, maintenance, closure and post-closure of tailings facilities in alignment with the Tailings Standard.